pwasem/ui5-task-babel/README.md

 Instead you have to manage your configuration and presets within your project according to your needs.

-The task will simply call [babel.transformAsync](https://babeljs.io/docs/en/babel-core#transformasync) for all your javascript resources which will use your local [configuration files](https://babeljs.io/docs/en/config-files).
+The task will simply call [babel.transformAsync](https://babeljs.io/docs/en/babel-core#transformasync) which will use your local [configuration files](https://babeljs.io/docs/en/config-files) for all your project's javascript resources.

 ## Prerequisites
 Make sure your project is using the latest [UI5 Tooling](https://sap.github.io/ui5-tooling/pages/GettingStarted/)